blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

 ### Error: Database Is Locked

 SQLite does not work well on a network share, if the `/media` folder is mapped to a network share then [this guide](../configuration/advanced.md#database) should be used to move the database to a location on the internal drive.

+### Unable to publish to MQTT: client is not connected

+If MQTT isn't working in docker try using the IP of the device hosting the MQTT server instead of `localhost`, `127.0.0.1`, or `mosquitto.ix-mosquitto.svc.cluster.local`.

+This is because, by default, Frigate does not run in host mode so localhost points to the Frigate container and not the host device's network.